mezzio/mezzio/doc/book/reference/migration/rc-to-v1.md

 This change will require changes in your application.

-1. If you are using Expressive programmatically (i.e., you are not using a container and the `Zend\Expressive\Container\ApplicationFactory`), you are now *required* to call `Application::pipeRoutingMiddleware()`.
+1. If you are using Mezzio programmatically (i.e., you are not using a container and the `Mezzio\Container\ApplicationFactory`), you are now *required* to call `Application::pipeRoutingMiddleware()`.
    Additionally, a new method, `Application::pipeDispatchMiddleware()` exists for injecting the application with the dispatch middleware, this, too, must